>

 • Little, often and consistent use re-trains the nervous system towards regulation.
 Occasional, irregular use has no impact on a dysregulated nervous system

-• Part 1 of the exercise (taking control of what your mind focuses on) is difficult for 99% of people; however, making just three or four attempts on each occasion throughout each day has the cumulative effect of improving control.
+• Part 1 of the exercise (taking control of what your mind focuses on) is quite the challenge for 99% of people; however, making just three or four attempts on each occasion throughout each day has the cumulative effect of improving control.
 Also, of course, just the action of attentional breathing in and breathing out is working towards regulating the nervous system.
 Later in the process at Stage 7, there is the Attention-switch Game.
 Those who have consistently used both parts of the breathing exercise, improving their practice of Part 1 during the previous Stages 1-6 have a much greater ability to switch their attention.
-Those that have skipped Part 1 invariably struggle with attention-switching.
+Those that have skipped Part 1 invariably struggle with attention-switching

 • Part 2 of the exercise brings the exercise to a conclusion by breathing to a count on the out-breath of 1-10 then 10-1